Comforting Xiu Mai (Vietnamese Meatballs)

 There are many variations of this dish across street vendors who sell this dish and families who enjoy it on a daily basis.
 My family likes to use carrots in the meatball whereas a lot of people prefer jicama instead.
-I just liked how the sweetness from the carrots complements the umami flavors in the dish.
-We also like to use ketchup in the sauce which is not normally used, but we think it adds color and flavor to the sauce.
+I love how the sweetness from the carrots complements the umami flavors in the dish.
+My mom likes to use ketchup in the sauce which is not normally used, but she says it adds color and flavor to the sauce.
+And to top it all off, we eat it with a crunchy banh mi baguette.

 - Baguette – The baguette helps give some structure to the meatballs.
 In Vietnamese cooking, we use baguettes anytime we need bread, but you can use any kind of bread you want.
 Good substitutes are white bread and wheat bread.

 - Shallots – Adds a sweetness to these meatballs.
-Substitute with sweet yellow onion.
+A great substitute is sweet yellow onion.

 - Sesame oil – Adds a smokey umami flavor to the xiu mai.
 I added more sesame oil than I usually do because I love the flavor it adds to the meatballs.
 Feel free to add less.

-- Corn starch – Corn starch helps dry out the meatballs and give it structure.
-Substitute with all purpose flour, potato starch, or tapioca starch.
+- Corn starch – Substitute with all purpose flour, potato starch, or tapioca starch.

 - Chicken broth – I used low sodium chicken broth for this recipe since there’s already so much salt in this sauce.
+I tested this recipe with regular chicken broth, and it was way too salty!
 You can substitute with water or vegetable broth.

 - Corn starch – Corn starch helps thicken the sauce.
 You can substitute with all purpose flour or tapioca starch.